actix/actix/README.rst

 Configuration
 -------------

-By default `fectl` uses `fectl.toml` file from current directory.
+By default `fectld` uses `fectld.toml` file from current directory.
 It is possible to override this by specifing `-c` option.
 Configuraiton file uses `toml <https://github.com/toml-lang/toml>`_ format.

 ``[master]`` Section Settings
 -----------------------------

-The :file:`fectl.toml` file contains a section named ``[master]`` under which configuration parameters for an master process should be inserted.
+The :file:`fectld.toml` file contains a section named ``[master]`` under which configuration parameters for an master process should be inserted.
 If the configuration file has no ``[master]`` section, default values will be used.
 The allowable configuration values are as follows.